CEO-Chukwuka/Detailed-Analysis-of-US-Superstore-data/README.md

 1. Which Segment Has The Highest Revenue
 2. Which Ship Mode Generates The Highest Quantity
 3. Which Region Contributes The Highest Revenue
 4. Which Sub-Category Has The Highest Sales
+5. Which category has the highest number of transactions.
+6. Which year did we make the most sales and profit

 To answer and present my data appropriately, I created several pivot tables and Visuals to support my insights.